osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 [[file:files/motive_start.PNG|800px]]

 If Motive displays the error message "License not found", the Optitrack was not plugged in correctly.
 Review the Camera Setup section above and double-check that the Optitrack is connected to power and to your computer via USB.
+If you are using a Windows virtual machine, make sure the "Natural Point Optitrack" USB device is turned on at the bottom right corner of the VM window.

 Close the startup menu.